NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 HPE Performance Analysis Tools
 ==============================

+.. _HPC Performance Analysis Tools: https://support.hpe.com/hpesc/public/docDisplay?docId=a00114942en_us&page=About_the_Performance_Analysis_Tools_User_Guide.html

+.. cSpell:ignore Perftools

-The HPE Performance Analysis Tools (PAT), formerly CrayPAT, are a suite of utilities that enable users to capture and analyze performance data generated during program execution.
+The `HPE Performance Analysis Tools` are a suite of utilities that enable users to capture and analyze performance data generated during program execution.
 These tools provide an integrated infrastructure for measurement, analysis, and visualization of computation, communication, I/O, and memory utilization to help users optimize programs for faster execution and more efficient computing resource usage.

 There are three programming interfaces available: (1) ``Perftools-lite``, (2) ``Perftools``, and (3) ``Perftools-preload``.